ChenyingBao/Wei-kang-Wang.github.io/_pages/projects.md

 author_profile: true
 ---

-Is sparse representation a good and profound explanation for face recognition?
+Is sparse representation a good and profound explanation for face recognition?[[PDF]](http://Wei-kang-Wang.github.io/files/is.pdf)
 ======
 * Columbia University, New York, NY, JAN./2018-MAY./2018
 * Course project of Sparse Representation & High-dimensional Geometry